The Intense, 4-Month Training Eddie Redmayne Went Through To Play Stephen Hawking

-“The Theory of Everything” had a $US15 million production budget, but has gone on to earn over $US23 million worldwide since its November release.

-The film — about the relationship between the famous physicist Stephen Hawking and his wife — is also already getting Oscar buzz.

-Much of the film’s success is due to its lead actor, Eddie Redmayne, who landed the coveted role of Hawking in the love story biopic.
+Actor Eddie Redmayne landed the coveted role of famed physicist Stephen Hawking in the upcoming biopic, “The Theory of Everything.”

 But getting into character wasn’t exactly easy for the 32-year-old “Les Misérables” and “My Week With Marilyn” actor.